Pancrelipase (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney problems, gout, hyperuricemia, hyperuricosuria, severe pancreas disease, or fibrosing colonopathy.
-Tell your doctor if you have trouble swallowing capsules.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney problems, gout, high uric acid in the blood or urine (hyperuricemia or hyperuricosuria), severe pancreas disease, or bowel problems.
+Tell your doctor if you have trouble swallowing capsules or a history of problems with blood sugar levels.

 - Check with your doctor right away if you have unusual or severe stomach pain, constipation, nausea, or vomiting.
 These may be symptoms of a rare but serious bowel disorder called fibrosing colonopathy.